mariohernandez/mariohernandezio/src/blog/vitejs.md

 The components are available but are not styled despite the fact that each component contains a CSS stylesheet in its directory.
 The reason is we haven't told Storybook where those styles are and how to consume them.
 Let's do that next.

-## Global CSS and JavaScript Storybook configuration
+## Storybook's CSS configuration {id=global-css}

 To start, we will setup site-wide, or global styles, which should be available anywhere on the site.
-For components styles, ideally the system we put in place will automatically recognize the CSS and JS as new components are added.
+For components styles, ideally the system we put in place will automatically recognize the CSS as new components are added.

 {% raw %}

 <span class="callout">
-<strong>NOTE</strong>: This workflow is only for Storybook, for Drupal we will use Drupal libraries in which we will include any CSS/JS required for each component.
+<strong>NOTE</strong>: This workflow is only for Storybook, for Drupal we will use Drupal libraries in which we will include any CSS required for each component.
 </span>

 {% endraw %}